 - Season: Safari is season dependent in many areas so if you know your travel dates start by looking at the Game Viewing Calendar to choose a destination that will give you the best chance of being face-to-face with large and potentially hazardous animals.
 You can safari on the African continent all year round, but the locations tend to shift like poop smells in the wind…I swear it’s more magical than it sounds.

 - Operator: Africa is like your crazy uncle who is rich with wisdom but completely wild, and is best enjoyed when your Aunt Safari Operator is around to tame him.
 The right safari operator can make or break your African adventure really quickly.
 You want an operator who sets up the best lodges and seamless travel plans so you aren’t left stranded in an African airport or the middle of the Serengeti (both could be equally dangerous for your health).
-Wilderness Safaris is one of the best in the business because not only are they expert operators, but they have world-renowned camps in 8 countries with exclusive access to nearly seven million acres of Africa’s best wildlife areas.
+Wilderness Safaris is one of the best in the business for safari planning because not only are they expert operators, but they have world-renowned camps in 8 countries with exclusive access to nearly seven million acres of Africa’s best wildlife areas.
 That means they’re not that unwanted third wheel you’re stuck with at a party, they’re the hostess with the mostest.

 - Time: Contrary to common belief, you don’t need 2 weeks to catch a glimpse of Simba and Nala or avoid standing down wind of Pumba.
 3 days per safari camp is the ideal amount of time.
 The best safari trips combine multiple lodges to mix up the landscape and animals.
 This is where your safari operator comes in handy as they can stuff you in…I mean book you on…small (and I do mean SMALL) private African planes to get from one camp to another to maximize your experience.